zj27/fibservice/docs/design.md

   * Casablanca: asynchronous HTTP client and listener
   * Simple C++ REST library: Very simple and self documenting library for creating a REST API in your c++ application.
 * The gSOAP looks too heavy, the Casabalanca focus on client and windows, and Simple C++ REST library looks too simple.
 * Restbed is chosen for this project as it exactly meets the requirement and provides necesssary features.
+It follows Proactor pattern of I/O multiplexing, but simulate that by select/epoll on Linux.
+So it supports high concurrency.
 * Jsoncpp is chosen for json data generating and parsing.
+* Boost::program_options is chosen for parsing the options.

 ### Source Introduction

+#### FibNumbers
+* Class to generate fibonacci numbers with specified length.
+* Support string in json format.
+Could extend for other format in the future.
+* Internally use Json::Value to directly store each fibonacci number because it use union to store data and works very like vector.
+It would be easy for further extension like transfer to other format or store in cache.

+#### FibService
+* Class to leverage restbed to setup the web service.
+* Register GET handler for /fibonacci
+  * The handler will get and check the "length", and return the fibonacci numbers in json format.
+  * Leverages FibNumbers to generate the fibonacci numbers.

 #### main
 * The entry of the program.
 * Parse and check the option for port and thread numbers.
-* Start the service.

-#### fibservice
-* Leverage restbed to setup the web service.
-* Register GET handler for /fibonacci
-  * The handler will get and check the "num", and return the fibonaaci numbers in json format.

-#### fibgenerator
-* generate the fibonacci numbers with given length
-* return by string in json format
+* Create FibService and start it.

 ## Future Improvement
 Because of limited schedule and resource, some potential improvements not implemented yet are recorded as follow: